CITIES-Dashboard/citiesdashboard.com/frontend/src/Graphs/Subchart/README.md

 ### Imports
 - **React Hooks and Contexts**: Utilizes standard React hooks (`useState`, `useRef`, `useEffect`, `useContext`, `useMemo`, `useCallback`, `memo`) for state management, referencing DOM elements, performing side effects, memoization, and optimizing re-renders.
 The `memo` function wraps the component to prevent unnecessary re-renders.
-- **Material-UI Components and Hooks**: Imports from Material-UI (`Box`, `Stack`, `Tooltip`, `Typography`, `useTheme`) are used for layout and styling, taking advantage of Material-UI's design system for consistent UI.
 - **ContextProviders**: `GoogleContext` is used to load the Google Charts library and provide access to Google Charts components and functions.
+The library can only be loaded once during the entire life cycle of the web app; therefore, it is implemented in a Context Provider.
 - **Chart Components and Helpers**: ([Detailed documentation for these functions](../readme.md))
   1.  `fetchDataFromSheet`: Fetches data from a Google Sheet for chart rendering.
-This data is used by Google Charts and Nivo Charts to generate visualizations.
+This data is then used by Google Charts and Nivo Charts to generate visualizations.

   2. **Google Charts Components and Helpers**:
    - `generateRandomID`: Generates unique IDs for Google Charts containers.